 The Louvre Museum in Paris features a famous 1814 painting by French artist Jacques-Louis David which is on display in one of its main halls.

-Below is a video about Thermopylae by The Infographics Show — which has millions of subscribers — that makes wide usage of graphics and visuals to explains the battle’s circumstances and how it unfolded.
+Below is the link to a video about Thermopylae by The Infographics Show — which has millions of subscribers — that makes wide usage of graphics and visuals to explains the battle’s circumstances and how it unfolded.